volpesofi/niceGUI/README.md

 The goal of the GUI is to allow students to check codes obtained during an outreach activity.

 It is organised in two levels:
-  1) choose your team (group A, B or C)
+  1) **top level**: GUI to choose your team (group A, B or C)
-  2) control your codes (three codes obtained with a handgame)
+  2) **child levels**: GUI to control your codes (three codes per team, each obtained with a different game)

 # How to use it

-Create a conda env with python v3.9.13 with tkinter installed and activate it.
+Create a conda env with python v3.9.13 with tkinter installed, and activate it.
 ```
 conda env create -f env/env_GUI.yml
 conda activate GUI